 Student feedback regarding courses, clerkships and faculty are conducted to contribute to the continuous improvement process.
 Evaluations are not anonymous, but they are confidential.
-Any information disseminated to course/clerkship directors and/or faculty will be de-identified.
 Students are encouraged to provide professional and thoughtful feedback on all evaluations.

 Students in Years One and Two of the curriculum are required to complete course evaluations and/or faculty evaluations at the conclusion of each course.
-Students have two business days to complete the electronic surveys.
+Students have three business days to complete the electronic surveys.
 Students failing to complete the evaluations in a timely manner will be referred to the Office of Student Affairs and may result in disciplinary action.

 Students in Years Three and Four are required to complete evaluations in New Innovations regarding their clerkship rotation experience.
 Student feedback received from the evaluations assists the Office of Clinical Education in their overall assessment and improvement of clinical rotations and the implementation of faculty development offerings.
-An annual summary of student comments are reported anonymously to preceptors and training sites to assist them in continuous improvement.
-Failure to complete required clerkship rotation evaluations in a timely manner may result in a finding of non-professional conduct.
+An annual summary of student comments is reported anonymously to preceptors and training sites to assist them in continuous improvement.
+Students must submit clinical rotation evaluations by 5:00pm on the last Wednesday of the rotation.
+Failure to complete required clerkship rotation evaluations by the deadline may result in a finding of non-professional conduct.
 Please see the Clerkship Manual for more information: